d-tork/death-pledge/Docs/cloudant.md

   - analytics: counts, sums, averages, etc.
   - uses map-reduce
   - stored in design documents
+  - the "key" is the first value emitted, and can be a single field or an array of fields.
+The key is what is used to sort and group the index for aggregations.
 3. Search index
   - ad-hoc queries on one or more fields
   - searches involving large blocks of text